akhealth/RFP-ARIES-Support/readme.md

 ## Instructions

 The documents in this repository are posted in Alaska's Vendor Self Service (VSS) portal under RFP # 210000029.
 The documents in VSS should always be considered the documents of record.
-Please submit any questions as GitHub issues in this repository by February 23, 2021 at 4:00 pm Alaska prevailing time.
+Please submit any questions as GitHub issues in this repository by March 1, 2021 at 4:00 pm Alaska prevailing time.

-Offers are due by March 5, 2021, at 4:00 pm Alaska prevailing time.
+Offers are due by March 12, 2021, at 4:00 pm Alaska prevailing time.

 ## Important note about referenced documentation